 - Humans have sixteen billion!

 Last year, a supercomputer built by IBM successfully simulated the brain of a cat, requiring 25,000 processors.
 (IBM is trying to simulate the human brain, which will take 880,000 processors and about seven more years of work.)

 Felines Respond to Human Emotions

-Studies show felines respond to human emotions, distinguish between voice commands and simple food puzzles!
-Dogs, on the other hand, look to their humans for help if they can't solve the problem while cats try until they get it!
+Studies show felines respond to human emotions, distinguish between voice commands, and solve simple food puzzles!
+Dogs look to their humans for help if they can't solve the problem, while cats try until they get it!
 Thus, dogs look to their human parents for help more than cats do!